Hyperlite Ultralite Junction – Review

 Materials and construction are what set the Hyperlite Junction apart from its competitors.
 The main body of the backpack I ordered is constructed of DCH150 since I have the black model.
 The White model is made of DCH50.
 The fabric is highly water-resistant, and the seals are seamed with reinforced tacking found throughout the pack.

 The side pockets are made of Hardline with Dyneema, and the bottom of the backpack also has DCH150 fabric.
-This is the most bomb-proof Ultralite backpack that I have used – very impressive.
-You can check out Hyperlite's materials page for more information on their fabrics.
+This is the most durable Ultralite backpack I have used.
+You can check Hyperlite’s materials page for more information on their fabrics.